-As a girl eating on the go, I find it difficult to ensure I’m getting enough blood-building foods in my diet.
+As someone eating on the go, I find it difficult to ensure I’m getting enough blood-building foods in my diet.
 This recipe is easy, extremely quick, and contains foods such as steak and spinach, which help to build blood.
-The avocados provide healthy fats, and the yogurt is a great, probiotic containing alternative to sour cream or mayonnaise-based dressings.
+The avocados provide healthy fats, and the yogurt is a great, probiotic-containing alternative to sour cream or mayonnaise-based dressings.
 You can use gluten-free corn tortillas to make the whole meal gluten-free.
-Also, feel free to omit the yogurt or use coconut milk yogurt to make it dairy free.
+Also, feel free to omit the yogurt or use coconut milk yogurt to make it dairy-free.
 To make it vegetarian just substitute black beans in place of the steak, or use fish if you eat fish.
 The whole meal requires less than 15 minutes of actual cooking time!

 Blood-Building Steak Tacos and Spinach Salad